freeCodeCamp/guide/src/pages/go/the-zero-value/index.md

+---
+title: The Zero Value
+---

-# The Zero Value in Golang.
+## The Zero Value
 Understanding some zero values inside Golang:
 1. false for booleans
 2. 0 for integers